asmaafarag1591-del/remote-tech-jobs-egypt/README.md

 *Familiarity with MySQL or PostgreSQL databases.
 *Experience with Composer and package management.
 *Knowledge of Git, CI/CD pipelines, and Agile/Scrum environments.
-To apply , Please fill in this form: https://forms.gle/5x1Fe3RRVapXRbj76
+✨✨To apply , Please fill in this form: https://forms.gle/5x1Fe3RRVapXRbj76